- month in a minute

 Additionally, if you are conducting your unit shoot at our Lost Pines Scout Reservation you’ll need additional instructors and Range Safety Officers to meet ratios required by the Lost Pines range.

 Statement on the use of National Rifle Association training courses

 The Capitol Area Council and every other Boy Scouts of America (BSA) local council follows the policies and procedures of the BSA National Shooting Sports Manual.
 The manual requires that shooting sports events for Scouts must be staffed by properly certified instructors and range safety officers.
 This is an essential element of ensuring a shooting sports event that is safe for youth participants.

 As part of developing the safety standards and policies and procedures set forth in the manual, BSA has determined that all BSA shooting sports events should be conducted according to a national standard.
 This includes a national standard for the training of instructors and range safety officers.
 In the absence of such a national standard, different councils would be able to develop their own standards, not all of which would necessarily ensure the safety of shooting sports participants.

 While there are local organizations that provide such instruction, the National Rifle Association (NRA) Training and Education Division is the only nationally and internationally recognized certification body for such training.
 This group provides the materials and standards for training both instructors and range safety officers.
 These courses and materials are presented in our council by trained, certified volunteer Scouting leaders.
-There is no requirement that training counselors, instructors, and range safety officers become NRA members, nor that they subscribe to any political views of the NRA Institute for Legislative Action, the political arm of the NRA.
+There is no requirement that instructors and range safety officers become NRA members, nor that they subscribe to any political views of the NRA Institute for Legislative Action (the political arm of the NRA).
 Our council and the BSA are both apolitical organizations that do not promote or advocate for any interest group’s political views.